tock/tock/doc/reference/trd-appid.md

 Identifiers.

-In such use cases, the Identifier Policy can assign a special Application Identifier called the "Locally Unique" Identifier.
+In such use cases, the Identifier Policy can assign a special Application Identifier called the "Locally Unique Identifier".
 This identifier does not have a concrete value: it is simply a value that is by definition different from all other Application Identifiers.
 Because it does not have a concrete value, one cannot